 Tips On Finding the Right Financial Advisor

 - When choosing an advisor, pay close attention to their fee structure.
-Are they fee-only, which means they earn compensation only based on the services they provide directly you?
+Are they fee-only, which means they earn compensation only based on the services they provide directly to you?
 Or are they fee-based, which means they may also receive commissions from third parties for sales or referrals?
 In many cases, there is less room for a potential conflict of interest when working with a fee-only advisor.